 - Un-select “Use separate audio device to play ringtone simultaneously”

-- Click on the “Advanced” button in the lower right corner – this is the screen you should see:
+- Click on the “Advanced” button at the bottom (you may have to scroll down to see it).
+This is the screen you should then see:

 - On this screen: